 3. Buy some old workout videos.

-Vow that for every hour you're in front of a screen, you'll spend 15 minutes working out.
-You don't even need the video if you walk around the block once every hour, and do jumping jacks, squat kicks, leg raises, push ups, or even some house cleaning or decluttering during every commercial break.
+Vow that for every hour you're in front of a screen, you'll spend 10 minutes exercising.
+You don't even need the video if you take a fast walk around the block or do jumping jacks, squat kicks, leg raises, push ups, or even some house cleaning or decluttering during every commercial break.
 But really, who's more fun to work out with than Jane Fonda?

 One night a week, leave the TV, computer, phones, and tablets off.
 Use your living room to play charades, Simon Says (funny when adults play too!), Twister, or balloon volleyball.
 Build a blanket fort.
 Or expand your living space by playing tag in and around the house.
 Let your body and brain take a break from electronic stimulation.